Local PA Teams

 Bet on Stanley Cup: Where the Best NHL Teams Meet

-The NHL sporting year is divided into three parts.
-The preseason, regular season, and the postseason which includes the Stanley Cup playoffs.
 The playoffs typically occur in April and run until June.
 The teams that enter qualify through their regular-season points.

 After the regular season has played out, the top 16 best NHL teams based on the regular-season points (eight from each conference) qualify for the playoffs.

 The top three NHL teams out of each division will gain automatic qualification.
 The remaining four spots are then given to the next two highest-scoring teams from each conference regardless of their division.
 These teams are known as wild cards.

 The first round will see the division winner with the highest points from each NHL conference face off against the wild card with the lowest scores.
 The wild card with the highest points will match up against the other divisional winner.

 Second and third-place teams from every division will meet in the first round.
 The winners from these games then meet in the second round to determine the four NHL teams playing in the Conference Finals.
 The two winners of the Conference Finals will then go head to head for the Stanley Cup.